RIC vs. BTE hearing aids: Which should you choose

 RIC’s smaller, more discreet design makes it less noticeable to others.
 And RIC styles typically offer a more pure, natural sound experience—both for outside sounds and your own speaking voice.

-A more traditional BTE hearing aid with a custom earmold will give you the biggest boost in sound at both the high and low frequencies.
-Both the case and ear mold BTE come in a variety of colors to suit your preference.
+A more traditional BTE hearing aid with a custom earmold will give you the biggest boost in sound at both high and low frequencies.
+Both the BTE’s case and earmold come in a variety of colors to suit your preference.

 Both BTE and RIC hearing aids are available in models that offer direct streaming of phone calls, video and music from your favorite Bluetooth devices.
 Learn more about the capabilities of Bluetooth-enabled hearing aids.